github/docs/content/github/getting-started-with-github/exploring-projects-on-github/saving-repositories-with-stars.md

 ### Starring a repository

-Starring a repository is a simple two-step process
+Starring a repository is a simple two-step process.

 {% data reusables.repositories.navigate-to-repo %}
 1. In the top-right corner of the page, click **Star**.